opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 Who're you going to trust to best understand your puzzling needs?
 A system of cold, and uncaring machines programmed by cold and uncaring people, or your friends?

-Your friends know you better than the machine, and more importantly know the context through which your asking.
+Your friends know you better than the machine, and more importantly know the context through which you're asking.
 The answer to, "I need a puzzle stat!" and "I need a puzzle for my nephew's birthday." might be different.
 The machine doesn't understand your context when you search for, "puzzle stores near me," but your friends do.